Born Readers, LLC:

 Why Start at Birth?

-Did you know?
-By age 3, children already understand much of the vocabulary they will use in everyday conversation.
-The words they hear today become the language they speak tomorrow.
+By age 3, children understand most of the vocabulary they'll use in everyday conversation

 Families Are the First Teachers